 He suddenly gave up his idea of assimilation.

 Dr. Nordau realized that Jewish rights would not come via enlightenment, as he had hoped.
 He coined a new phrase Muskeljudentum (Muscular Judaism).
 Nordau saw the promotion of muscular, athletic Jews as a counterpoint to such depictions of Jews as a weak people.

-The great Max Nordau guided the younger Jabotinsky, and Jabotinksy taught Menachem Begin and Yitzchak Shamir, future prime ministers of Israel.
-And they taught Binyamin Netanyahu, current prime minister of Israel. (his name means "Son of my right hand", "God has given").
+The great Max Nordau guided the younger Jabotinsky, and Jabotinsky taught Menachem Begin and Yitzchak Shamir, future prime ministers of Israel.
+And they taught Binyamin Netanyahu, current prime minister of Israel.
+(His name means "Son of my right hand", "God has given").